Donations (Dakshina) Policy:

 Puja Services performed outside the Temple:

 1. Devotees are encouraged to give dakshina to the priest any time a personal puja is performed by the priest at devotee’s residence / business (off-site).
-This puja must first be approved by the puja committee and appropriate donation shall be paid to HTBN.
+This puja must first be approved by the puja committee and appropriate donation shall be paid to Shivalya.
 (Examples: Havan, Satyanarayana katha, Abhishekam, Kalyanam, Gruha Pravesham, Sradha, etc.)

-2. When priest uses his car for travel to attend this puja, Mileage reimbursement rate approved by HTBN management shall be directly paid to the priest and it belongs to the priest only.
+2. When priest uses his car for travel to attend this puja, Mileage reimbursement rate approved by Shivalya management shall be directly paid to the priest and it belongs to the priest only.
 At any time priest shall NOT negotiate mileage reimbursement rate with the devotee without puja committee’s knowledge.

 3. Devotees shall give dakshina directly to him by check or cash.